NBISweden/workshop-reproducible-research/docs/singularity.md

   create an account
 * Log in and find "Access Tokens" in the menu and create a new token
 * Copy the token
-* In your terminal, run `singularity remote login`, paste the copied token and hit ENTER.
+* In your terminal, run `singularity remote login` and hit ENTER.
+You should be asked to enter the token (API Key).
+Paste the copied token and hit ENTER.
   You should get a **API Key Verified!** message.

+!!! attention
+    In case you are not asked to enter the API Key, you can try to run `singularity remote login SylabsCloud` instead.

 We can now try to build the MRSA Singularity image using the `--remote` flag: